NormFrenette/GatsbyBlog/content/blog/Looper/RaspberryPi-manual/index.md

 #### Requirements
 1. Operating System (OS):
-The Raspberry Pi Operating System must be already installed (typically on an SD card), it boots, and you have the ability to control it via terminal (either SSH from another computer for headless Pi or with attached keybaord/mouse/monitor for desktop version).
+The Raspberry Pi Operating System must be already installed (typically on an SD card), it boots, and you have the ability to control it via terminal (either SSH from another computer for headless Pi or with attached keyboard/mouse/monitor for desktop version).

 2. Python3:
-Version 3.7 or later **must** be instaled on the Raspberry Pi.  *(see below how to check this)*
+Version 3.7 or later **must** be installed on the Raspberry Pi.  *(see below how to check this)*
-Here is one way to [install the newest python version](/Python/Installation-RaspberryPi-Higher-Version/)
+Here is one way to [install the newest python version](/Python/Installation-RaspberryPi-Higher-Version/#sectionTop)

 #### General
 All commands below are to be typed at the prompt in a terminal window on the Raspberry Pi.